cdapio/coopr/docs/docs/source/rest/clusters.rst

 ::
  /clusters/{id}

-The cluster is represented as a JSON object which contains an id, name, description, services, createTime, provider, clusterTemplate, nodes, jobs, ownerId, and status.
+The cluster is represented as a JSON Object which contains an id, name, description, services, createTime, provider, clusterTemplate, nodes, jobs, ownerId, and status.
 The provider and clusterTemplate details are copied over from the respective entities at cluster creation time.
 This is so that future changes to a cluster template do not affect clusters that were previously created by older versions of the template.
 The status is one of pending, active, incomplete, and terminated.
 Jobs are ids of cluster action plans that are described in the section about getting an action plan for a cluster.
 The ownerId holds the owner of the cluster, the createTime is a timestamp in milliseconds, and services is a list of services that are on the cluster.
 Finally, nodes is an array of nodes that are in the cluster.
-Each node is a JSON object with the id of the node, the clusterId, an array of services on the node, properties of the node such as hostname and ipaddress, and an array of actions that have been performed on the node.
+Each node is a JSON Object with the id of the node, the clusterId, an array of services on the node, properties of the node such as hostname and ipaddress, and an array of actions that have been performed on the node.